class Mix does Mixy { }

 Alternatively, the .Mix coercer (or its functional form, Mix()) can be called on an existing object to coerce it to a Mix.
 Its semantics depend on the type and contents of the object.
 In general it evaluates the object in list context and creates a mix with the resulting items as elements, although for Hash-like objects or Pair items, only the keys become elements of the mix, and the (cumulative) values become the associated numeric weights:

-my $n = ("a""a""b" => 0"c" => 3.14).Mix;
+my $n = ("a", "a", "b" => 0, "c" => 3.14).Mix;

 say $n.keys.map(&WHAT); # OUTPUT: «((Str) (Str))␤»